At Least 3 Killed As Historic Storm Ophelia Hits Ireland, Turns U.K. Skies Red

 Ophelia's location is already historic.
 As The Two-Way reported, Colorado State University meteorologist Philip Klotzbach noted that when the storm reached Category 3 status on Saturday, that made it "the farthest east (26.6W) an Atlantic major hurricane has existed on record."
 Ophelia weakened Sunday night and lost hurricane status, according to the U.K.'s Met Office.

 The uniqueness of Ophelia's position was clear in a wind-speed-probability map issued by the National Weather Service.
-As Twitter user Erik Corey pointed out, at a certain position north and east of the British Isles, the map simply cuts off — suggesting it is not programmed to show tropical-storm-force winds in those areas.
+As Twitter user Erik Corry pointed out, at a certain position north and east of the British Isles, the map simply cuts off — suggesting it is not programmed to show tropical-storm-force winds in those areas.

 The storm's winds brought warm air up through the U.K., causing unseasonably high temperatures.
 Those winds, according to the Met Office, "have also drawn dust from the Sahara to our latitudes and the dust scatters the blue light from the sun letting more red light through much as at sunrise or sunset."

-Note: A previous version of this post misspelled Erik Corry's last name as Corey.